williamngan/pts/guide/md/_0100_Get_started.md

 Also take a look at the alternative quick start mode example in the [`live editor`](../demo/edit/?name=triangle.incircle).
 Give it a try!

-Hope this gives you a quick and enjoyable walkthrough.
+Hope this gives you a quick and enjoyable walk-through.
 But wait, there's more: Take a look at the other guides which will explain **`Pts`** features in details.

 We appreciate your feedbacks and bug reports.
 Please file an issue at [github](https://github.com/williamngan/pts) or ping [@williamngan](https://twitter.com/williamngan) on twitter.